 3. Transcripts from Prior Institutions

 Transcripts, especially if they are records of recent work, are frequently good evidence of a candidate's academic ability and discipline.
 A good academic record in all areas of college speaks well for a candidate's ability to perform well in a variety of structured learning environments.
 Nevertheless, the admissions committee understands that there are circumstances under which a transcript may be misleading.
 Candidates may explain any such circumstances in the personal statement.

 4. The Graduate Record Examination

-Applicants must provide GRE scores no more than three years old before their applications may be considered.
+Applicants must provide GRE scores no more than five years old before their applications may be considered.
 More information about the test is available at the GRE site.
 Applicants with international student status must also submit TOEFL scores, please see the TOEFL website at: http://www.ets.org/toefl/